 Ylang Ylang Essential Oil:

-It's important to note that the FDA is not involved with the regulation of essential oils so it is important to have a basic understanding of how to use these products effectively and safely.
-It is also important to note that the effects of these oils will vary from person to person, and one should always consult your primary care doctor if you suffer from anxiety or stress, as essential oils alone may not be the method of choice.
+Equally as important is understanding that effects of these oils may vary from person to person.
+Always consult your primary care doctor if you suffer from anxiety or stress, as essential oils alone may not be the method of choice.